laurencedawson/embr/README.md

 3. Copy the contents of application to your CI application directory

+4. Copy the themes directory to the base of your install

-4. Create a new database and import 'tables.sql'; update your database details in application/config/database
+5. Create a new database and import 'tables.sql'; update your database details in application/config/database

+6. Edit the values in appication/config/blog.php

+7. Copy the contents of htaccess.txt into the .htaccess file in the base of your installation, swapping blog.laurencedawson.com for your site domain

 Known problems
 -------